 Mars Hill - Blaine is a very small town located in the state of Maine.
 With a population of 2,495 people and just one neighborhood, Mars Hill - Blaine is the 187th largest community in Maine.

-Because occupations involving physical labor dominate the local economy, Mars Hill - Blaine is generally considered to be a blue-collar town.
-36.97% of the Mars Hill - Blaine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Mars Hill - Blaine is a blue-collar town, with 36.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mars Hill - Blaine is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Mars Hill - Blaine who work in farm management occupations (10.99%), management occupations (9.20%), and sales jobs (8.39%).

 The overall crime rate in Mars Hill - Blaine is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.